Funeral Planning Checklist

 Keep a list of callers, donations, and floral tributes.

-Choose the type of floral arrangements you’d like to have at the service.
+Choose the type of floral arrangements you want at the service.
 You can purchase the arrangements on your own or through the funeral home.

-Common floral arrangements include casket sprays which cover the casket, standing sprays which are displayed on an easel in the form of wreaths, bouquets, crosses, hearts, and other designs; and bouquets in vase or baskets.
+Common floral arrangements include casket sprays that cover the casket, standing sprays that are displayed on an easel in the form of wreaths, bouquets, crosses, hearts, and other designs; and bouquets in vase or baskets.

 Assign someone to remove the flowers from the venue after the service.